Fundraising FAQs

 You must make a lot of money from the markets, so why do you have to fundraise?

-Market lease money goes directly to the school, not to the P&C. The Saturday and Sunday markets are leased to independent commercial markets operators through a public tender process managed by the Department of Education.
+Market lease money goes directly to the Department of Education, not directly to the school, and not to the P&C. The Saturday & Sunday markets are leased to independent commercial markets operators through a public tender process managed by the Department of Education.
 At present, the same operators manage the markets on both days.
-The school uses the money for maintenance on the grounds (required due to the high level of use caused by the markets) and the cost of teachers’ aides (which is not covered by the Department).
+Eventually part of the money trickles back to our school and is used for maintenance on the grounds (required due to the high level of use caused by the markets) and things like the cost of teachers’ aides (a cost which is not covered by the Department).

 Many other things are needed to add to the students’ learning experiences, which are funded through money raised by the P&C. In the past, this has including interactive white boards, home readers, computers, library books, art supplies, the basketball court, the stage of the hall, and more.